 Change in Breast Density

-In addition to pregnancy, menopause also causes a major change in breast density.
-Hormonal changes cause the breast to become more fatty and less dense, although postmenopausal hormone therapy involving estrogen can slow this change; those same hormone treatments can also increase your risk of breast cancer.
+In addition to pregnancy, The end of a woman’s menstrual cycles, defined as 12 consecutive months of no menstrual periods. also causes a major change in breast density.
+A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. changes cause the breast to become more fatty and less dense, although postmenopausal A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. therapy involving estrogen can slow this change; those same hormone treatments can also increase your risk of breast cancer.

 Density in Breast on Mammograms

 Breast density also affects the ability of doctors to accurately interpret mammograms.
-Dense breasts are more difficult to assess, because the fibrous breast tissue appears on the mammogram as white tissue, similar to any potential nodular density in the breast, such as lumps or cysts, that the mammograms are meant to detect.
+Dense breasts are more difficult to assess, because the fibrous breast tissue appears on the mammogram as white tissue, similar to any potential nodular density in the breast, such as lumps or cysts, that the A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. are meant to detect.
 These irregularities can effectively “hide” amongst dense breast tissue.
-Breasts with a higher ratio of fat enable tumors to show up more clearly on a mammogram.
+Breasts with a higher ratio of fat enable A mass of cells that can be benign or malignant. to show up more clearly on a mammogram.
 While obesity is linked to breast cancer, having fatty tissue in your breasts is a good thing!

 Breast Density Test